 Study Area Description: The core of the study area is approximately 650 acres of combined federal, state and private land located in the Appalachian Mountains of southwest Virginia in the Blue Ridge Bioregion between the Shenandoah Valley to the West and the Piedmont to the East.
 The area has distinct winter-summer climatic seasons with occasional devastating ice storms and heavy winter snow pack.
 These mountains are part of the Chesapeake Bay watershed.
 There are no perennial, and few intermittent streams, creeks or seeps within the study area.

 Site elevations range from 2900 to 3480 feet, with steep slopes and an overstory of oak-hickory-poplar-maple-pine.
 The soils are harsh and overly well drained of the Marbleyard type.
-The site is primarily forested with small natural meadows (treefalls), a clearcut, powerline right-of-way, and a USFS hiking trail.
+The site is primarily forested with small natural meadows (treefalls), small clearcuts, powerline rights-of-way, and a USFS hiking trail.
 There is one seasonally heavily traveled paved road that bisects the site, as well as much less traveled dirt and gravel roads.
 The private land contains some residential development and the government land contains residences, maintenance shops, utilities, etc.

 On the federal lands, wildlife is protected by federal law, and some wildlife is protected by numerous state laws.
-In reality, little wildlife or natural resource protection actually occurs unless the opportunity for large restitution dollars exists.
+In reality, little wildlife or natural resource protection actually occurs unless the opportunity for large restoration dollars exists.
 Where the roadway speed limit is 45 mph, very little actual traffic enforcement takes place and most traffic travels much faster, especially on weekends and holidays and by local residents, resulting in dramatically increased road hazards to wildlife.
-Speed traps elswhere and air conditioned law enforcement patrol vehicles offer no wildlife protection!
+Speed traps elswhere, air conditioned law enforcement patrol vehicles, and fustrated law enforcement employees offer no (zero) wildlife protection!

 Road Crossing BehaviorTurtles in this population have a behavior (or procedure), for road crossing that is distinct from travel within their primary activity areas, ROW's or trail crossings, and is almost always followed.
 Preparation for road crossing is characterized by a beeline track toward the road and an abrupt halt at the treeline or occasionally the mow line.
 The turtle then waits at this location for 1 to 3 days.
 Occasionally during that wait, she will move a short distance parallel to the road/treeline and if the wait is greater than a few days, she may make a move into the woods and loop back to the original roadside location,